-I’m not going to give facts and figures for each of the mics.
-Even where data is available on the packaging I think it’s more important to let your ears judge.
+I’m not going to give data for each of the mics.
+Even where data is available on the packaging, I think it’s more important to let your ears judge.

-The more bassy tone of the lav mics can easily be adjusted.
-A little high-end sparkle and a slight roll-off below 1kHz makes a big difference to all three lavalier mics.
+The more Bassy tone of the Lav mics can easily be adjusted.
+A little high-end sparkle and a slight roll-off below 1kHz make a significant difference to all three lavalier mics.
 To give your voice a bit more presence, apply the multiband compressor in Adobe Audition with the Broadcast preset.
 You will need to ease it off a little,

 The lav mics in my order of

 Last update on 2023-08-23 / Affiliate links / Images from Amazon Product Advertising API

 For me, the Power DeWise was number one because of the reasonable sound quality and high output level.
 That’s going to be a benefit if you or your interview subject are softly spoken.
 I could be confident that if I had to crank up the input level on the iPhone that I wouldn’t end up with a noisy recording.

 To be fair, the MOVO LV 1 was only slightly behind the PowerDeWise.
 It is a solid performer and I’ve used it often with other cameras, video recorders, and digital audio recorders.
 I wouldn’t hesitate to plug the MOVO into my iPhone and record.